 Midwives are trained to diagnose any problems that may arise, make clinical decisions, transfer care for obstetric support and are qualified to respond to emergency situations.
 The National Institute for Health and Care Excellence has concluded that it is safer for healthy women with uncomplicated pregnancies to give birth under the supervision of midwives as it reduces the risk of medical intervention.

-Yes, we cannot offer a homebirth to any women with a high risk pregnancy that requires obstetric care, for example women who are expecting twins or those with a medical pathology such as insulin dependent diabetes.
-Unfortunately we are unable to offer the necessary equipment and expertise in these situations, a hospital birth is the safer option.
+Yes, we cannot offer a homebirth to any woman with a high-risk pregnancy that requires obstetric care, for example, women who are expecting twins or those with a medical pathology such as insulin-dependent diabetes.
+Unfortunately, we are unable to offer the necessary equipment and expertise in these situations, a hospital birth is the safer option.
 Nevertheless, if these women ask us for support, we can provide antenatal and postnatal visits and accompany them through birth in the hospital, having gained permission from the hospital beforehand.

-Unfortunately Spain seems to be behind the UK and many other countries when it comes to maternity services and women’s choices.
+Unfortunately, Spain seems to be behind the UK and many other countries when it comes to maternity services and women’s choices.
 In the UK home births are an option offered within the National Health System, which means, it is an option available to anyone who can access public healthcare.
 In Spain, home births are still a private option that you need to finance yourself and therefore not available to all.
-Home births are not yet supported by most of the medical establishment.
+Home births are not yet supported by most medical establishments.

 Thanks to the increased access to information more and more people are aware of home birthing and able to find health professionals who can support their choice.
 Although still unknown by many, home births are becoming increasingly popular in Spain.

 I think, for many mums-to-be who have recently arrived in Spain, the main concern is the language and even if you do have a good level of Spanish, medical terminology can be difficult to understand.
-Pregnant woman can be made to feel very vulnerable in a situation when communication is not clear.
-Another big concern is the different model of care offered over here.
-Women feel that it is more medicalised and they are worried about the amount of tests and scans they are given.
+A pregnant woman can be made to feel very vulnerable in a situation when communication is not clear.
+Another big concern is the different models of care offered over here.
+Women feel that it is more medicalised and they are worried about the number of tests and scans they are given.

 I would like to see women and their families treated with more respect and given access to more information regarding their choices.
 Some health professionals in this area can have an outdated view on childbirth and the ability of women to give birth naturally.